 As disclosed under Item 3 - Legal Proceedings, the Company has been a defendant in a lawsuit styled Timothy Michaels v.
 Fresh Vine Wine, Inc. filed May 27, 2022 in the Fourth Judicial District Court, Hennepin County, Minnesota.
 On January 25, 2024, the jury in the lawsuit rendered a verdict against the Company awarding damages to Mr. Michaels in the amount of \$585,976.25.
 The damages awarded to Mr. Michaels by the trial court are not covered by the Company's insurance policies.
 The Company appealed the verdict and the court of appeals affirmed the judgment in February 2025, awarding an additional \$21,644 in damages.
-The Company petitioned the supreme court's decision on its petition.
+The Company petitioned the supreme court for review on March 12, 2025 and is awaiting the supreme court's decision on its petition.
 Although the Company believes it has legal grounds to appeal the verdict, continued litigation and related actions may be expensive, the outcome of any litigation (including any appeal) is difficult to predict and the existence of continued litigation may impact the ability of management to focus on other business matters.
 Furthermore, the Company will be required to post an appeals bond in order to stay execution of the money judgment pending any appeal.
 Given the Company's current financial position, the cost of such an appeals bond is uncertain and may be higher than the typical cost of such a bond or require the Company to provide cash or other collateral.